-2. 1/5.
-SF claims that large-capacity magazines (LCMs) are "almost never" used for self-defense, without specifying what "almost never" means.
-Since there are probably at least 1 million defensive gun uses (DGUs) per year (Kleck and Kates 2001, Chapter 6), even if just one in a thousand DGUs involved LCM use, this would be 1,000 defensive uses of LCMs per year.
-And if SF asserted that it is reasonable to describe this many defensive uses of LCMs as "almost never," the exact same characterization would apply at least as strongly to the number of times LCMs were used in mass shootings and were likely to have affected the number of victims hurt in those incidents.
+1. Sunnyvale suggests that large-capacity magazines (LCMs) are rarely used for self-defense.
+Since there are probably at least 1 million defensive gun uses (DGUs) per year (Kleck and Kates 2001, Chapter 6), even if just one in a thousand DGUs involved LCM use, this would be 1,000 defensive uses with LCMs per year.
+And if Sunnyvale is asserting that it is reasonable to describe this many defensive uses of LCMs as rare, the exact same characterization would apply at least as strongly to the number of times LCMs were used in mass shootings and were likely to have affected the number of casualties simply because the latter quantity may well be as low as three in the past 30 years.